laamaa/m8c/AUDIOGUIDE.md

-# Audio setup for M8 headless and Raspberry Pi
+# Audio setup for M8 headless

+## Windows

+* Right click Sound in Taskbar
+* Open Sound Settings
+* Select M8 (or whatever your Teensy Interface is named) as Input
+* Select Device properties
+* Select Additional Device Properties
+* Select Listen tab
+* Check Listen to this device and then select output of your choice (whatever source plays your speakers/headphone uses)

+## Linux / Raspberry Pi

 It is possible to route the M8 USB audio to another audio interface in Linux without a DAW, using JACK Audio Connection kit and a few other command line tools.